bvoightlab/bvoightlab.github.io/team/index.md

 ## Funding

-Our work is made possible by funding from several organizations.
+Our work has been made possible by funding from several organizations over the years.

 {% capture content %}